miphale/webpack-simple-poc/readme.md

 # Simple webpack, bootstrap project

 This an 'I am bored and wanted to play around with javascript without going crazy' project.
-It's setup using bootstrap, vanilla router, handlebars.
+It's setup using [bootstrap](https://getbootstrap.com/), [vanilla router](https://www.npmjs.com/package/vanilla-router), [handlebars](https://handlebarsjs.com/), [feather-icons](https://feathericons.com/).
 We are consuming the [countries rest api](https://restcountries.com)

 # Code guide
 1. wtpapi.js: This is where the calls to the countries api are made.
 I centralised the api calls just for control.